 A similar comment can be made about human capital.
-The supply of education in both countries-measured as the average years of schooling of the labor force-is at the bottom of Latin American countries (Figure 15.2), although it has been growing in both countries at over one year per decade in the 1990s.
+The supply of education in both countries-measured as the average years of schooling of the labor force-is at the bottom of Latin American countries (Figure 15.2),

 Figure 15.2.
-Average Years of Schooling of 12-Year-old Children (circa 1998) Source: IDB.
+Average Years of Schooling of 12-Year-old Children (circa 1998) Source: IDB